saltstack/salt/rfcs/0005-sunset-legacy-python-support.md

 dropping Python 2 support effective immediately.

-We will continue our policy of backporting bug fixes and security patches for the last two releases, but starting with release (???) we will no longer support legacy Python versions.
+We will continue our policy of backporting bug fixes and security patches for the last two releases, but starting with release Neon we will no longer support legacy Python versions.
 For SaltStack, this means we will support &gt;=Python 3.6.